 Lehtonen, K. 1996.
 Musiikki, kieli ja kommunikaatio.
 Mietteitä musiikista ja musiikkiterapiasta.
 Jyväskylän yliopisto.
 Musiikkitieteen laitoksen julkaisusarja A. Tutkielmia ja raportteja 17.

 The FJME is a refereed journal.
-Each article is blind-reviewed and the required revisions checked by three referee readers with relevant topical or methodological expertise.
+Each Article is blind-reviewed and the required revisions are checked by three referees with relevant topical or methodological expertise.
 Members of the Editorial Board do not principally act as reviewers (only exceptionally in special cases).
 The authors are responsible for anonymization of their manuscripts.

 The journal wishes to get the reviews app. in a month.
 However, it may take more time since the reviewers write their comments voluntarily and without extra salary, besides doing their own work.
 It may take time to find three review readers able to do the review.
 In addition, vacancies lengthen the time.